intersystems-community/PythonGateway/README.md

 - Execute Python code via `isc.py.msg.ExecutionRequest`.
 Returns `isc.py.msg.ExecutionResponse` with requested variable values
 - Execute Python code via `isc.py.msg.StreamExecutionRequest`.
 Returns `isc.py.msg.StreamExecutionResponse` with requested variable values.
 Same as above, but accepts and returns streams instead of strings.
 - Set dataset from SQL Query with `isc.py.msg.QueryRequest`.
 Returns `Ens.Response`.
-- Save Python conext via `isc.py.msg.SaveRequest`.
+- Save Python context via `isc.py.msg.SaveRequest`.
 Returns `Ens.StringResponse` with context id.
 - Restore Python context via `isc.py.msg.RestoreRequest`.

 Check request/response classes documentation for details.

 Settings:
  - `Initializer` - select a class implementing `isc.py.init.Abstract`.
 It can be used to load functions, modules, classes and so on.
 It would be executed at process start.
- - `PythonLib` - (linux only) if you see loading errors set it to `libpython3.6m.so` or even to a full path to the shared library.
+ - `PythonLib` - (Linux only) if you see loading errors set it to `libpython3.6m.so` or even to a full path to the shared library.

 Note: `isc.py.util.BPEmulator` class is added to allow easy testing of Python Interoperability business processes.
-It cat execute business process (pyhton parts) in a current job.
+It can execute business process (python parts) in a current job.

 # Test Business Process